gpremer/mvpeventbus/README.markdown

 Goal
 ----

-The MVP Event Bus framework is used to let the Views and Presenters communicate with each other in a loosely coupled fashion.
+The MVP Event Bus framework is used to let the Presenters from the Model-View-Presenter framework communicate with each other in a loosely coupled fashion.

-For an overview of why you could use the MVP pattern have a look at : [WikiPedia](http://en.wikipedia.org/wiki/Model-view-presenter).
+For an overview of why you could use the MVP pattern have a look at : [Wikipedia](http://en.wikipedia.org/wiki/Model-view-presenter).

-The rationale of using MVP in conjunction with an event bus see this [Google IO 2009 session](http://code.google.com/events/io/2009/sessions/GoogleWebToolkitBestPractices.html).
+For the rationale of using MVP in conjunction with an event bus see this Google IO 2009 [session](http://code.google.com/events/io/2009/sessions/GoogleWebToolkitBestPractices.html).

 Overview
 --------

 ### The EventBus

-An eventbus is a simple interface extending `EventBus` and containing methods marked with an `@Event` annotation:
+An event bus is a simple interface extending `EventBus` and containing methods marked with an `@Event` annotation.
+These methods represent the events that are sent over the event bus.

     interface DemoEventBus extends EventBus {
       @Event(ApplicationPresenter.class)